aws-samples/digital-rf-signal-impairment-detection/README.md

 - Running the generator in the docker container results in warnings.
 These do not impact the data generation process
 - Ensure the _docker run_ command is run from the root of the repo so the _data_generation/_ folder mounts properly with the _-v_ flag

+### Cleanup

+For cost optimization, the SageMaker Notebook can be Started and Stopped depending on whether its being used.
+To cleanup resources entirely, the SageMaker NoteBook can be deleted.

 ## Security